-Notes for Exporting Payroll information to QuickBooks Online
+Notes for Exporting Payroll Information to QuickBooks Online

-QuickBooks Online weekly timesheets does not currently have wage items.
-This means that all time you import to QuickBooks Online for payroll will import as regular time and you’ll need to manually change the values for employees who have overtime or time-off during the payroll period.
+QuickBooks Online weekly timesheets do not currently have wage items.
+This means that all time that you import into QuickBooks Online for payroll will import as regular time and you’ll need to manually change the values for employees who have overtime or time-off during the payroll period.
 As soon as QuickBooks Online updates their interface, we will allow that information to flow from Timesheets.com to QuickBooks Online.
 In the meantime, you’ll need to enter overtime and time-off values manually when running payroll.
 Close payroll as you normally would with Timesheets.com.
 This will produce a payroll report you can use with QuickBooks Online.

 As always, please contact our support staff if you have any questions about these procedures.